volcan01010/openstreetmap-carto/CREATING_CONTOURS.md

-# Preparing data for Open Street Map rendering.
+# Creating Open Street Map with contours for offline use

 These instructions explain how to prepare contour data for rendering in Open Street Map.
 As well as following these, refer also to the DOCKER.md instructions